SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 ## <a name="reports"></a>Working with Dashboard Reports

-There are two type of reports in the cockpit application.
-Dashboard reports with which you can keep track of applications, alarms, assets, events and many other widgets.
-The second type of reports is ["Exporting data with Reports"](#reporting) where you can export specific data to either csv or xlsx files.
+There are two types of a report in the cockpit application.
+Dashboard reports enable you to track applications, alarms, assets, events and many other widgets.
+The second type of report is ["Exporting data with Reports"](#reporting) where you can export specific data to either csv or xlsx files.

 ### Browsing reports

-Dashboard reports are global dashboards that are independent of the asset hierarchy.
-The navigator shows all reports under the entry "Reports".
-To show all reports, expand the “Reports” widget.
+Dashboard reports are global dashboard pages, regardless of the asset hierarchy.
+The navigator displays a "Reports" button.
+To view all existing reports, expand the Reports menu, and then see all the saved reports.

 ### Creating new reports